 This is a way to track your menstrual cycle and when you are most fertile.
 This is an excellent method to assist in becoming pregnant.

-The diaphragm and FemCap are barrier methods that are only effective if used with spermicide and placed correctly in the vagina prior to any intercourse.
+The diaphragm and FemCap are barrier methods that are 75% effective and are only effective if used with spermicide and placed correctly in the vagina prior to any intercourse.
 It needs to remain in place for 8 hours after sexual activity.

-Like all birth control, Emergency Contraception is not 100% effective.
-We recommend getting a pregnancy test 2-3 weeks after taking Ella.
-Like all birth control, Plan B is not 100% effective.
-We recommend getting a pregnancy test 2-3 weeks after taking Emergency Contraception.
+Like all birth control, emergency contraception is not 100% effective.
+We recommend getting a pregnancy test 2-3 weeks after taking emergency contraception, such as Ella or Plan B.

 Ella emergency contraception can prevent pregnancy up to 5 days after sex.
-It is more effective than other morning-after pills, but you need a prescription to get it, which means you need to see a provider to be given it.
+It is more effective than other morning-after pills, but you need a prescription to get it, which means you need a provider to give it to you.
 Ella lowers your chances of getting pregnant by 85 percent if you take it within 5 days after unprotected sex.

 Plan B works best when you take it within 3 days after unprotected sex.
 You do not need a prescription for Plan B, it is available on a walk-in basis.
 Plan B can lower your chance of getting pregnant by 75-89% if you take it within 3 days after unprotected sex.

-The birth control implant (AKA Nexplanon) is a tiny, thin rod about the size of a matchstick inserted in upper arm, just under skin.
+The birth control implant (AKA Nexplanon) is 99% effective and is a tiny, thin rod about the size of a matchstick inserted in upper arm, just under skin.
 The implant releases hormones into your body that prevent you from getting pregnant.
 The implant is effective for three years, but can be removed sooner.

-An IUD is a tiny device that is inserted in your uterus by a medical provider to prevent pregnancy.
+An IUD is 99% effective and a tiny device that is inserted in your uterus by a medical provider to prevent pregnancy.
 It is long-term, reversible, and one of the most effective birth control methods out there.
 The IUD is placed during an office visit and is effective from 5-10 years, depending on the type used.
-We offer the following IUD’s at the clinics: ParaGard (copper) is good for 10 years, Mirena (6 years), and Kyleena (5 years) both have low-dose hormone.
+We offer the following IUD’s at the clinics: ParaGard (copper) is good for 10 years, Mirena (8 years), and Kyleena (5 years) both have low-dose hormone.

-Birth control pills are a kind of medicine with hormones that you take every day to prevent pregnancy.
+Birth control pills are 91% effective and a kind of medicine with hormones that you take every day to prevent pregnancy.
 There are many different brands of pills.
 The pill is safe, affordable, and effective if you always take it on time.